 - B. Possession of License, § 12951 CVC - 1.
-12951(a) CVC Requires licensee to have license in possession at all times while driving a motor vehicle upon a highway.
-(Infraction) - 12951(b) CVC Makes it unlawful for driver to refuse to present his or her driver's license upon the demand of a peace officer.
-(Misdemeanor) - C. Driving When Privilege Suspended or Revoked, § 14601(a) CVC No person shall drive at any time when their privilege is suspended or revoked for one of the following listed reasons and the person so driving has knowledge of the suspension or revocation. - 1.
-Reckless driving in violation of § 23103 or § 23104 - 2.
+12951(a) CVC Requires a driver to have a valid license in possession at all times while driving a motor vehicle upon a highway.
+(Infraction) - 2.
+12951(b) CVC Makes it unlawful for driver to refuse to present his or her driver's license upon the demand of a peace officer.
+(Misdemeanor) - C. Driving When Privilege Suspended or Revoked, § 14601(a) CVC

+No person shall drive at any time when their privilege is suspended or revoked for one of the following listed reasons and the person so driving has knowledge of the suspension or revocation.

+- 1. Reckless driving in violation of § 23103 or § 23104 - 2.
 DMV refused to issue a license pursuant to § 12809 (a) (c) - a. applicant not entitled to a license - b. failed to furnish required information - c. applicant has made or permitted unlawful used of any driver's license - 3.
-Negligent operation as prescribed in § 12810 Violation Point Count - D. Driving When Privilege Suspended or Revoked for Other Reasons, § 14601.1(a) CVC No person shall drive when his or her driving privilege is suspended or revoked for any reason other than those listed in Section 14601 or 14601.2 and when the person so driving has knowledge of the suspension or revocation. - E. Driving When Privilege Suspended or Revoked for Driving Under the Influence, With Excessive Blood Alcohol, or When Addicted, § 14601.2 No person shall drive when that person's driving privilege is suspended or revoked for a conviction of a violation of Section 23152 or 23153 and when the person so driving has knowledge of the suspension or revocation.
+Negligent operation as prescribed in § 12810 Violation Point Count - D. Driving When Privilege Suspended or Revoked for Other Reasons, § 14601.1(a) CVC No person shall drive when his or her driving privilege is suspended or revoked for any reason other than those listed in Section 14601 or 14601.2 CVC and when the person so driving has knowledge of the suspension or revocation. - E. Driving When Privilege Suspended or Revoked for Driving Under the Influence, With Excessive Blood Alcohol, or When Addicted, § 14601.2 CVC No person shall drive when that person's driving privilege is suspended or revoked for a conviction of a violation of Section 23152 or 23153 CVC and when the person so driving has knowledge of the suspension or revocation.

 NOTE: No person shall drive a vehicle at any time when his or her driving privilege is suspended or revoked, except to obtain medical service.
-It is illegal to drive anywhere, even on private property, with a suspended or revoked license.
-The only exception is when driving an employer's vehicle in the course of employment on the employer's private property (except may not drive on an offstreet parking facility as defined in § 12500 CVC).
+Another exception is when driving an employer's vehicle in the course of employment on the employer's private property (except may not drive on an offstreet parking facility as defined in § 12500 CVC).